 How To Make Crab Soup

-STEP 1
+Step 1

-Melt the butter in a Dutch oven or heavy saucepan.
-Add the crab meat, whipping cream and milk.
-Bring to a boil over medium high heat then reduce heat to low.
-Simmer for 20 minutes.
+Melt butter in a Dutch oven or heavy, large saucepan.
+Add the crab meat, heavy cream and milk.

-STEP 2
+Step 2

 And that is it!
-Seriously.
+Enjoy!

 Popular Pip and Ebby Recipes